Wanyuxiang-code/obsidian_notes/Quantitative_Finance/Fundamental Analysis.md

    - Supply and Demand
    - Macroeconomica Factors
 2. Limits(unable to):
-   - Meaure timing of investment
+   - Measure timing of investment
    - Making the selling decision
    - Quantifying the rish & reward